 Financial Savings and Investments

-In addition, if your estate planning involves other considerations for things like retirement pensions, IRAs, 401(k) savings and other investments can also create complications.
+In addition, if your assets include a retirement pension, IRAs, 401(k) savings, brokerage account or other such investments, your planning may be more complex that you realize and need a comprehensive estate plan that takes them into account.
 Going over your financial savings and investments, retirement programs and any trusts that have been set up in the past, should be something that you do with your attorney on a regular basis.
 Experienced legal representation in Massachusetts and Rhode Island can help you to navigate all of these areas that should be addressed prior to any decline in your health or any situations that might put you in harm’s way.
 Discuss any questions you might have with regard to a taxable estate for local, state and federal tax purposes whether you or your heirs live in that state or not.

 Saving Time and Money

 Unfortunately, many individuals and families have incorrectly assumed that they would save money by not hiring an attorney for Massachusetts estate planning.
 The truth is that when you hire an experienced lawyer to help you with your estate planning, you gain access to a whole wealth of topics that you may not have even known existed that could protect your assets and provide even more for your family.
 Homestead laws in Dartmouth and the surrounding South Coast region, as well as other types of financial planning, such as special need trusts and durable powers of attorney, are very unfamiliar to the average citizen.
 Working with an attorney who has years of experience navigating these waters can help you protect your assets, save money on future costs or losses and ultimately save you time from having to try and do it all yourself.

 Contact Amy Mello Law in Mattapoisett